 S.No Bases of Contract Job Costing

 Difference

-1 Nature or work It is related to contraction It is related to production process.
+1 Nature or work It is related to contraction generally It is related to production process.

-generally

-2 Amount and Contract is having huge amount Job is related for shorter period and
+2 Amount and Contract is having huge amount and Job is related for shorter period and small

-Time and longer period small amount.
+Time longer period amount.

 3 Sub contractor In case of contract work The subcontractor may be contracted

 and their cost will be part of contract

 costing.

 4 Industry Contract costing method is used in It is applied in industries which

-contraction industry e.g., Road manufacture products or provid
+contraction industry e.g., Road manufacture products or provide services

-services against specific orders such a
+against specific orders such as printing

-nrinting press furniture makers
+press, furniture makers general

-general engineering concerns etc.

-general engineering concerns etc.
+engineering concerns etc.

-L (

-5 Work site In the contract work is done out Here works is completed in the

-the work shop generally.
-Place of workshop only

-contraction is the work site/work shop.
-6 Determination In this method profit or loss is also In this method profit or loss is of profit or loss determined on incomplete calculated after the completion of job contract 7 Nature of Most of the expenses under In Job costing expenses may be direct Expenses contract costing are direct in and indirect both. nature.
+5 Work site In the contract work is done out the Here works is completed in the workshop work shop generally.
+Place of only contraction is the work site/work shop.
+6 Determination In this method profit or loss is also In this method profit or loss is calculated of profit or loss determined on incomplete contract after the completion of job 7 Nature of Most of the expenses under contract In Job costing expenses may be direct and Expenses costing are direct in nature. indirect both.

-Batch Costing
+Batch Costing Meaning

-Meaning